 Can all scuba fabric be laser cut?

-Most scuba fabrics can be laser cut, but results depend on the fiber blend and thickness.
-Polyester-rich scuba usually gives the cleanest no-fray edge.
+Most scuba fabrics can be laser cut effectively, but results vary with fiber blend and thickness.
+Polyester-rich scuba generally delivers the cleanest sealed edge, so always test each new roll before full production.

-What is the best design style for laser cut scuba?
+What kinds of designs work best for laser cut scuba?